TheSithCoder/Mentorflow/README.md

 # Mentorflow

 Have you ever asked a question on stack overflow, but then got downvoted to oblivion because you didn't understand the question you were really asking?
-This site will attempt to bridge taht gap, by pairing developers with mentors so that they can ask questions and get explanations until they understand.
+This site will attempt to bridge that gap, by pairing developers with mentors so that they can chat and thoroughly discuss a topic until they understand.

 ## Preqreqs
 Install node package manager